Retrun to document top page

 Description:

-Near-conformal sphere coordinates of a point consist of three (i, j and k)
+Near-conformal (NCS) spherical coordinates of a point consist of three

-components of the normalized spherical radius-vector of the point.
-Each
+(i, j and k) components of the normalized spherical radius-vector of the

-magnitude higher spatial resolution than any application might require for
+representation provides orders of magnitude higher spatial resolution than

-the points or vertices of line/area data objects on the planetary surface.
+line/area data objects on the planetary surface.

 ·